Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 The ability to properly test and or simulate a system once completed is a fundamental cornerstone of engineering.
 Proper testing of manufactured and engineered goods allow us to hone in on a device's functionality as well as simulate various scenarios.
 The goal for this project is the conceptual and physical design of a boiler fan simulation unit.
 This fan diagnostic tool will simulate a boiler fan for our customer Lochinvar.
 The reason a product such as this should exist is to save time and money, and allow for a full range of boiler diagnostic testing for Lochinvar.
 This device will in turn allow for much faster testing procedures thus increasing productivity and saving the time and money of Lochinvar.

-# Restate the Fully Forumlate Problem
+# Restate the Fully Formulate Problem

 The problem is to create a diagnostic tool to help troubleshoot blower fans in boilers with the following specifications and constraints:
 *1) Case Specifications:*